tethysplatform/tethys/docs/installation/application.rst

 **install.yml Options:**

-* **version**: Indicated the version of the :file:`install.yml` file.
+* **version**: Indicates the version of the :file:`install.yml` file.
 Current default : 1.1
+* **tethys_version**: Indicates the version of the tethys-platform library (Tethys Portal) required to install the app.
+Defaults to >=4.0.0.
+Assumes <4.0.0 if not specified.
 * **name**: This should match the app-package name in your setup.py

 * **skip**: If enabled, it will skip the installation of packages.
 This option is set to `False` by default.

 * **conda/channels**: List of conda channels that need to be searched for dependency installation.
 Only specify any conda channels that are apart from the default.

 * **conda/packages**: List of python dependencies that need to be installed by conda.
 These may be entered in the format ``pyshp=2.0.0`` to download a specific version.